dosarf/aweson/README.rst

 Selecting list items by boolean expressions
 -------------------------------------------

-List item dictionaries can also be selected by simple boolean expressions evaluated within the context of each list item dictionary, for instance
+Dictionaries in lists can also be selected by simple boolean expressions evaluated within the context of each such dictionary, for instance

 >>> list(find_all(content, JP.employees[JP.age > 35]))
 [{'name': 'Deer, Jude', 'age': 42, 'account': 'judedeer'}]